 As I write this, a dull headache presses into the space above my left eye.
 The same headache visited me yesterday, and the day before that.
 In fact, for most of the last year, I’ve had a headache every day, all day.
-Though now it’s manageable—I can write with it, after all—for the previous twelve months, my headaches took over my life.
+Though it’s now manageable — I can write with it, after all — for the previous 12 months, my headaches took over my life.
 They were all I thought about.
 They became who I was.

 On the good days, the pain was just a mild throbbing sensation.
 Other times, there was a general sense of an ever-tightening pressure.
 On the days when I couldn’t get out of bed, it felt like someone was tightening screws into the sides of my head and pounding a hammer above my left eye.
 The pain never went away, unless I was asleep.
 So I slept a lot, as much as my body would let me.

 I’ve always gotten more headaches than the average person — the mild, treat-with-an-over-the counter-pain-medication-and-they’ll-go-away type.
 But following a drawn-out viral infection that left me sneezing and feeling run-down for weeks, I started to get headaches every day, and they were more painful than usual.

 A few months later, on top of those daily headaches, I developed occipital neuralgia, a distinct type of headache that causes electric shock-like pain in the upper neck and behind the ears.
 Eventually, I became extremely sensitive to light.
 At that point my doctor suspected my condition had transformed into a daily migraine (with a side order of occipital neuralgia).

 As the pain varied, so did my moods and reactions to it.
 When the pain was at its worst, I felt like I would go crazy if I had to deal with it for one more minute.
 I spent most of one particularly bad month in bed, crying.
 I worried that I would never get better.
 I couldn’t think straight, let alone do any of the things I loved, like gardening or hiking with my husband and our dog.
 I also cut my hours at work.